GrafSoul/snet-merng-project/README.md

-# SoNet - MERNG Project (React, React Hooks, Redux, Node, Express, MongoDB)
+# SoNet - MERNG Project (React, React Hooks, Node, Express, MongoDB)

-## Do not use!
-The project is under development

-A simple web application using the GraphQL query language and using the stack - React, React Hooks, Redux, Node, Express, MongoDB.
+A simple web application using the GraphQL query language and using the stack - React, React Hooks, Node, Express, MongoDB.
 It consists of the server and client parts.

 <!-- ### Demo
-Heroku Hosting - [MCards] -->
+Heroku Hosting -  -->

 ### Clone, Install, Development & Start